How Physician Practices Are Boosting Healthcare Worker Morale and Engagement

 By breaking down barriers to receiving feedback, Jack has created a culture where his staff doesn’t perceive feedback as punitive, but rather as a way to learn and improve.
 “What happens is you start to get more feedback, and you start to get more great feedback, and it takes on a life of its own,” he says.

-Feedtrail’s AI-driven technology supports retention in healthcare
+Feedtrail’s patient experience technology supports retention in healthcare

 Having a thorough understanding of patient experience in real time allows physician practices to serve their communities better.
 But this feedback also helps all staff members to feel more ownership of their work — which translates into happier healthcare employees.